 3: THE GREAT DICTATOR (1940): Power to the People

 In his first talking picture, Chaplin hits back at the tenets of fascism and proves his verbal skills are more than a match for his physical buffoonery.
 After he’s mistaken for Adenoid “Hitler” Hynkel, a Jewish barber is suddenly thrust in front of a vast crowd awaiting the dictator’s address.
-But given the platform, the barber uses the opportunity to attack the forces that would turn men into machines.
+Given the platform, the barber uses the opportunity to attack the forces that would turn men into machines.
 A direct, bold and admirable retort to the teachings of Hitler, Chaplin’s message is one of peace, decency and solidarity.
-You could accuse this sentiment of being naïve, but Chaplin’s optimism is so infectious and inspiring that he transcends the practicalities and restores your faith in humanity.
+The sentiment could be accused of naivety, but Chaplin’s optimism is so infectious and inspiring that it transcends the practicalities and restores your faith in humanity.

 2: CITIZEN KANE (1942): Bernstein and the Girl in the White Dress

 Orson Welles orates with showy, chest-beating aplomb but it’s Everett Sloane’s quiet lament about a girl he saw just once, some forty years ago, that proves to be CITIZEN KANE’s most memorable discourse.
 Despite the brevity of his encounter, Sloane’s Mr Bernstein claims ‘a month hasn’t gone by since, that he hasn’t thought of that girl’: a simple, deceptively complex statement that speaks volumes for the devastating, and often unknown effect that one individual can have on the life of another.
 For a film that’s sometimes accused of being cold, it’s a moment that aches with the pain of life’s missed opportunities.

 1: BLADE RUNNER (1982): Tears in the Rain